CyrilP/hass-deltadore-tydom-component/README.md

 The `Delta Dore Tydom` integration allows you to observe and control [Delta Dore Tydom smart home gateway](https://www.deltadore.fr/).

-This integration can work in local mode or cloud mode depending on how the integration is configured (see Configuration part)
+This integration can work in local mode or cloud mode depending on how the integration is configured (see Configuration part) The Delta Dore gateway can be detected using dhcp discovery.

 ![GitHub release](https://img.shields.io/github/release/CyrilP/hass-deltadore-tydom-component)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)